robotframework/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

                           in test cases.
 Error codes are returned normally.
   --runemptysuite         Executes tests also if the top level `test suite is
                           empty`_.
+  --dryrun                When `dry run`_, keywords coming from the test
+                          libraries are not executed at all.
+  --exitonfailure         `Stops execution`_ immediately if a critical test fails.
+  --skipteardownonexit    `Skips teardowns`_ when the execution is stopped.
+  --randomize <what>      `Randomizes the test execution order`_.
+  --runmode <mode>        Deprecated in Robot Framework 2.8, please use the
+                          the respective options above.
-  --runmode <mode>        Sets the execution mode for this test run.
+                          Sets the execution mode for this test run.
                           Valid modes are `ExitOnFailure`_, `SkipTeardownOnExit`_,
                           `DryRun`_, and `Random`_:<what>.
   -W, --monitorwidth <chars>  `Sets the width`_ of the console output.